edxu96/RexNet/docs/PhD/README.md

 The impact of structures of delivery networks is important as well.
 Spatial arbitragers representing transmission networks can be introduced as well.

+Some small-scale experiments regarding key assumptions can be conducted.
+As a new type of retailer

 ## 4. How RexNet and RHPO Contribute

 Once validated procedures to simulate RexNet are formulated, they can help design reservation-based exchange markets for other industries like food supply chains, retailing, banking, etc. For example, similar assets can still be pooled, when personalized limit order books are introduced to make matches satisfy requirements from both sides.
 The process is similar to that in Peer-to-Peer markets with bilateral trade agreements. [sousa2019peer](#reference)

 The assumption of time invariance can be relaxed once short-term model are mature.
-The existence of investments, aging and accident brings about more randomness and flexibility. [spyrou2019planning](#reference) The ultimate goad of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems.
+The existence of investments, aging and accident brings about more randomness and flexibility. [spyrou2019planning](#reference) The ultimate goal of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems.

 The expected outputs are listed: